biggaji/pay-lib/README.md

   }
 ];

-# Now pass the receipents array to the send method of the paylib disburse property
+//Now pass the receipents array to the send method of the paylib disburse property

 let paymentIntents = payLib.disburse.send(receipents);

-# You can choose to display the response anyhow, here i will log it to the console
+//You can choose to display the response anyhow, here i will log it to the console

+console.log(paymentIntents);

-console.log(paymentIntents); //Would return a array objects containing details of each receipent transactions
+//Would return a array objects containing details of each /receipent transactions

-#Example response
+//Example response

 [
   {